Home / Dictionary / Poisson distribution

 Probability mass function: Used to calculate the probability of a given number of events occurring.

-Understanding poisson distribution: definition and meaning
+Understanding Poisson distribution: definition and meaning

 In plain English, the Poisson distribution tells us how likely it is for a certain number of things to happen in a given amount of time or space.
 These events occur at a consistently known mean rate and are independent of the elapsed time since the previous event.